Episode 329 - Buying Time

 Both Constantinople and Thessaloniki had impressive defences which the Ottomans couldn't easily breach, and so Palaeologus was trying to give the Peloponnese the same bulwark.

-In order to build the wall, Manuel had to levy a special tax on the rich, and forced the poor to come and build it.
+Unfortunately, this project exposed the fault lines in Byzantine society.
+In order to build the wall, Manuil had to levy a special tax on the rich, and forced the poor to come and build it.

+This was a traditional method of imperial fundraising.
 The peasants would pay part of their taxes in the form of manual labor.

 Despite the obvious benefit which the wall provided, the project was bitterly resented, so much so that a group of local notables organized a rebellion.

-The Emperor led his troops in and put them down, sending the ringleaders to Constantinople, but you may now have spotted a pattern.
+The emperor led his troops in and put them down, sending the ringleaders to Constantinople, but you may now have spotted a pattern.

 First at Thessaloniki, when Manuel ruled alone, then at Constantinople during the long siege, and now here,